 The typical section of I-95 within the study area varies.
-From the Davie Blvd. interchange to SW 5th Pl. the typical section of I-95 is an eight-lane facility comprised of three General Purpose Lanes in each direction and one Special Use Lane (previously designated for High Occupancy Vehicle (HOV) use and in transition to managed toll lanes) in each direction.
-From the vicinity of SW 5th Place (Pl.), where the northbound Collector-Distributor (CD) road ramp system merges traffic from I-595 into the General Purpose Lanes, and through to the Sunrise Blvd. interchange, I-95 is a 10-lane facility comprised of four General Purpose Lanes in each direction and one Special Use Lane in each direction.
-Southbound ingress to I-95 from Broward Blvd. is provided at the western terminal intersection by a single lane access ramp from eastbound Broward Blvd. and a double left turn lane from westbound Broward Blvd.
-Egress from southbound I-95 to Broward Blvd. is provided by a ramp with a single right turn lane for traffic heading west on Broward Blvd. and a double left turn lane for traffic heading east on Broward Blvd.
+From the Davie Boulevard interchange to SW 5th Place the typical section of I-95 is an eight-lane facility comprised of three General Purpose Lanes in each direction and one Special Use Lane (previously designated for High Occupancy Vehicle (HOV) use and in transition to managed toll lanes under the 95 Express Project) in each direction.
+From the vicinity of SW 5th Place, where the northbound Collector-Distributor (CD) road ramp system merges traffic from I-595 into the General Purpose Lanes, and through to the Sunrise Boulevard interchange, I-95 is a 10-lane facility comprised of four General Purpose Lanes in each direction and one Special Use Lane in each direction (same condition as noted above).
+Southbound ingress to I-95 from Broward Boulevard is provided at the western terminal intersection by a single lane access right turn lane from eastbound Broward Boulevard and a double left turn lane from westbound Broward Boulevard.
+Egress from southbound I-95 to Broward Boulevard is provided by a ramp with a single right turn lane for traffic heading west on Broward Boulevard and a double left turn lane for traffic heading east on Broward Boulevard.

-Currently, northbound ingress to I-95 from Broward Blvd. is provided by a single lane access ramp from westbound Broward Blvd. at the eastern terminal intersection and a single lane flyover from eastbound Broward Blvd. at the western terminal intersection.
-Egress to Broward Blvd. from northbound I-95 is provided by a ramp, which is part of the northbound CD road ramp system, that was recently reconstructed to include triple right turn lanes for traffic heading eastbound on Broward Blvd. and double left turn lanes for traffic heading westbound on Broward Blvd.
+Currently, northbound ingress to I-95 from Broward Boulevard is provided by a single lane access ramp from westbound Broward Boulevard at the eastern terminal intersection and a single lane flyover from eastbound Broward Boulevard west of the western terminal intersection.
+Egress to Broward Boulevard from northbound I-95 is provided by a ramp, which is part of the northbound CD road ramp system that was recently reconstructed to include triple right turn lanes for traffic heading eastbound on Broward Boulevard and double left turn lanes for traffic heading westbound on Broward Boulevard.
 Additional ingress and egress to I-95 is provided through the Park-and-Ride lot.
-For both directions of travel along I-95 ingress and egress is provided by single lane ramps that cross over the southbound lanes of I-95 and connect with the Special Use Lanes located in the center of I-95.
+For both directions of travel along I-95 ingress and egress is provided by single lane ramps that cross over the southbound lanes of I-95 and connect with the Special Use Lanes (conversion of single HOV to dual Express Lanes under construction) located in the inside roadway of northbound and southbound I-95.

-SR-842/Broward Blvd. is a six-lane urban divided roadway with a raised median within the vicinity of the I-95 Interchange.
-In its current configuration there are no provisions for bicycle traffic within these limits outside of the general travel lanes.
-Six foot wide sidewalks are provided on both sides of Broward Blvd. from NW/SW 22nd Ave. to NW/SW 18th Ave.
-West of NW/SW 22nd Ave. the sidewalk is eight feet in width.
-It provides the main entry way to the downtown Fort Lauderdale Central Business District from I-95 and the east-west connection between US-1 and SR-817/University Drive in the City of Plantation.
+Broward Boulevard is a six-lane urban divided roadway with a raised median within the vicinity of the I-95 Interchange.
+In its current configuration there are no provisions for dedicated bicycle traffic within these limits outside of the general travel lanes.
+Seven-foot wide sidewalks are provided on both sides of Broward Boulevard between NW/SW 22nd Avenue and NW/SW 18th Avenue west of NW/SW 22nd Avenue.
+Westbound Broward Boulevard to the west of NW/SW 22nd Avenue the sidewalk is seven feet wide, and in the eastbound direction the sidewalk is six feet wide.
+Broward Boulevard provides the main entry way to the downtown Fort Lauderdale Central Business District from I-95 and the east-west connection between US-1 and SR-817/University Drive in the City of Plantation.